-Our testers did like that the lacing system was wide, allowing those with both wide and narrow feet to lock down the fit around the arch.
+Our testers did like that the lacing system was full-width, allowing those with both wide and narrow feet to lock down the fit around the arch.
 Some said that the fit felt stable around the heel cup, while others didn't like it.
-In addition, there is an ample amount of material at the back of the shoe (near the Achilles) that feels rigid and less flexible.
+Also, there is an ample amount of material at the back of the shoe (near the Achilles) that feels rigid and less flexible.
 Some of our testers with a more pronounced heel experienced blistering at this location as a result of this feature, while others didn't notice it at all.

 This shoe has a wide toebox offering the opportunity for toe splay.

 Overall, we feel that you, as a consumer, really need to try on this shoe before buying.
 The fit can be fickle for some, but great for others.
 The uppers are less flexible, and the shoe feels stiff overall.
 There are more comfortable options out there.